MrOnion/Onionboard/README.md

 Its ideal for people who wants to experiment and learn about the world of engine management.

-The project is done with CadSoft Eagle version 6.x and is within the freeware limitations.
+The project is done with CadSoft Eagle version 6.x and is kept within the freeware limitations.

 http://www.cadsoftusa.com/download-eagle/freeware/